 StarLeaf fair use policy

-StarLeaf Business and Enterprise user plans are subject to a fair use policy.
+StarLeaf meeting and calling services are subject to a fair use policy.

-StarLeaf is committed to providing a very high quality service at a price that reflects true value for money.
+StarLeaf is committed to providing a secure, high-quality service at a price that provides true value for money.
 However:

 (a) We do not operate a call prioritization policy;

-As with all Cloud service offerings our platform is shared and if a group of users use a disproportionately large amount of capacity (i.e. operate a disproportionate number of concurrent multiparty conferences) then this will drive up the cost of supplying the service to all users.
+As with all Cloud service offerings our platform is shared and if a group of users use a disproportionately large amount of capacity (e.g. operate a disproportionate number of concurrent multi-party meetings) then this will drive up the cost of supplying the service to all users.

-StarLeaf reserve the right to update the fair use policy from time to time.
+StarLeaf reserves the right to update the fair use policy from time to time.